-Welcome to the PEC Interface and Materials Lab!
+Welcome to the Photochemcial Materials and Interfaces Lab!

-Many applications rely on this PEC functional interface: converting sunlight, water, and air into energy-dense fuels; guiding additive materials growth or subtractive photo-corrosion; or even making the PEC interface self-repair.
-Therefore, we consider a light-driven PEC device as an open, living system especially with free and abundant sunlight in our macroscopic world as the energy inputs.
+Many room-temperature chemical reactions rely on this photochemical interface: converting sunlight, water, and air into energy-dense fuels; guiding additive materials growth or subtractive photo-corrosion; or even making the PEC interface self-repair, which is often found in nature.
+Therefore, we consider a light-driven PEC device mimicking a living system, especially with free and abundant sunlight in our macroscopic world, as the energy inputs.